loyabe/learn/readme.txt

-Git is a version coontrol system.
+Git is a distrbuted version control system.
 Git is free software.